 1. Real Estate Professional Status This does not mean you have to be a real estate agent.
 If you, or if applicable, the person you file jointly on your taxes with, meet the criteria for real estate professional status (in the pictures below, please check for most current rules), you can actually deduct paper losses related to your real estate activity against your W2 income and potentially pay as little as $0 in taxes.
 Note that the person claiming this status has to do real estate more than anything else so in order to claim this, most physicians will actually have to cut down their clinical activity to qualify or have a spouse that is able to qualify.
 What happens here is that the IRS typically classifies rental income as passive income, and therefore the ‘losses’ incurred from depreciation on your property can only be used against your passive gains such as rental income, and is subject to limitations on loss deductions.
 Even if your property is actually increasing in value, the IRS has a scheduled depreciation on your properties that is spread out over the course of almost 3 decades, which often offsets the cash flow from the property.
 However, real estate professionals can treat their rental income as active income, allowing them to deduct ‘losses’ from their rental properties without limitation against their W2 active income as well.
 This is a complicated concept but one that many in our communities who invest in rental properties try and utilize because of its power.
 You should talk to an accountant experienced in real estate about this (which we are not!).

 2. Short Term Rental Tax Loophole This ‘loophole’ is a big reason investing in short term rentals has become popular amongst physicians.
 Unlike the REPS strategy used in longer term rental properties, where have to meet the REPS criteria above, you can qualify for this without having to do real estate “more than anything else” as long as you meet other criteria.
 Even if you work full time, you can take advantage of this.
-For those that buy and put into service rental properties that are rented out for short stays (<7 days average per IRS rules), as well as meet other criteria for material participation as defined here on the IRS website, it is possible to depreciate the value of the property against their W2 income over a defined period of time.
+For those that buy and put into service rental properties that are rented out for short stays (<7 days average per IRS rules), as well as meet other criteria for material participation as defined by the IRS, it is possible to depreciate the value of the property against their W2 income over a defined period of time.
 Currently (phasing out gradually by 2027), you can even do something called bonus depreciation, where instead of spreading that depreciation over a larger period of time, you can take a large percentage of it in the first year.
 Again, the details of this require working with an accountant savvy in real estate who can ensure that you are in compliance with the guidelines set by the IRS.
-Visit our page on choosing an accountant to guide you through the process is you need to find a new accountant.
+Visit our page on choosing an accountant to guide you through the process if you need to find a new accountant.

-Beware of the IRS’ Dirty Dozen
+Beware of the IRS Dirty Dozen

 If It sounds too good to be true, there’s probably a lot of research that needs to be done before going forward.
 People love to tax about tax strategy and share the unique things they’ve learned about, including tax strategists (hopefully well-intentioned), colleagues, and random social media accounts.
 Understand that while there are many loopholes within the tax code, some of them are more nuanced than others and more susceptible to fraud or inexperienced operators that could result in problems for you if they don’t follow the letter of the law exactly.
 Every year, the IRS puts out a list of things that are higher on their radar either because of fraudulent activity or schemes that take advantage of innocent taxpayers.
 Things that regularly show up on their list that are often suggested by tax strategists or others on social media:

-• Conservation easements
+Conservation easements

-• Oil and gas, mineral rights partnerships
+Oil and gas, mineral rights partnerships

-• Charitable Remainder Annuity Trusts
+Charitable Remainder Annuity Trusts

-• Monetized Installment Sales
+Monetized Installment Sales

-• Micro-captive insurance arrangements
+Micro-captive insurance arrangements

 As these things are more likely to result in an audit, make sure 1) that it feels legitimate and you’ve done your due diligence and 2) ask yourself whether you think the risk of an audit is worth it to you.
 Everyone’s aversion to being contacted by the IRS is different, even if what they are doing is completely legal, so make decisions accordingly.
 As with everything, the more you know, the better you can make a decision that’s right for you.